Friday, May 6, 2016

 Overall: GOOD

-Dan Curtis of Dark Shadows and Trilogy of Terror fame wrote and directed this haunted house movie based off Robert Marasco's novel of the same name.
-A cast of familiars including Karen Black, Oliver Reed, Bette Davis, (all a hundred and seventy-four years of her), and a cameo by Burgess Meredith for the most part do splendid work.
-Reed in particular is excellent, his usual overreaching at times suitable for such a film.
-Karen Black, (besides being easily the most unattractive leading lady in film history, pour gal), is a little B-movie-esque at times, but nothing too distracting.
-This is the kind of slow moving, glaringly soft-lighted 70s offering that spends nearly all its time letting the cast go slightly and then majorly mad, only busting out the creepy from time to time and subtly at first.
-The chauffeur that continually torments Oliver Reed's Benjamin Rolf, (played by usual western, "hey that ugly, creepy looking guy" character actor Anthony James), is especially menacing when he shows up.
-The ending here plot-wise was as predictable as Bette Davis was old, but it still manages to deliver with a rather gruesome set piece.
-As far as mildly spooky, supernatural-based, psychological horror is concerned, there is plenty here to recommend.
+The best theatrically released film from 70s television horror mainstay Dan Curtis, Burn Offerings is one of many from the decade to take a spooky and quirky take at the ole haunted house story.
+A cast of familiars including Karen Black, Oliver Reed, Bette Davis, (all a hundred and seventy-four years of her), and a cameo by Burgess Meredith do splendid work as they are cooped up in a rented mansion for the summer that seems to have its own otherworldly and unwholesome agenda.
+Reed in particular is excellent, his usual red-faced overreaching being suitable for such a character that is gradually losing his grip on reality due to supernatural forces.
+This is the kind of slow moving, soft-lighted OFFERING, (nyuck, nyuck), from the decade that spends most its time letting the cast go slightly and then majorly mad, only busting out the creepy sporadically and subtly at first.
+The chauffeur that continually torments Reed (played by usual western, "Hey, its that ugly, creepy looking guy" character actor Anthony James), is especially menacing when he shows up.
+The ending may be as predictable as Bette Davis was old, but it still manages to deliver with a memorable and gruesome set piece.

 No comments: